intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 if tf.config.list_physical_devices('XPU'):
-  print('The model will run with 4096 units on a XPU') num_units = 4096
+  print('The model will run with 4096 units on an XPU') num_units = 4096
 else:
   print('The model will run with 64 units on a CPU')